kakao/network-node-manager/issues/DNS_packet_dropped_issue.md

 There is an issue in which some DNS packets are dropped due to the race condition of linux kernel conntrack.
 Because of this issue, a phenomenon in which Record Resolve of Service or Pod within Kubernetes Cluster often fails occurs.

-## Caution and Preparation

-Currently, this solution is in **experimental** stage.
-This solution only works in environments where systemd-resolved dose not run in kubernetes cluster nodes. **This is because CoreDNS must be run in the host network namespace.** Before applying this solution, configure CoreDNS to run in the host network namespace.

 ## How to solve it

-network-node-manager adds the not tracking rules for DNS packet to avoid the race condition of linux kernel conntrack.
+This solution only works with **IPVS proxy** mode. network-node-manager adds the not tracking rules for DNS packet to avoid the race condition of linux kernel conntrack.
+The reason why notrack rule can be set for DNS packet is because Linux IPVS performs load balancing even for notrack packet.
+Since Linux iptables does not DNAT notrack packets, this solution cannot be applied when using iptables proxy mode.
+Unlike the [NodeLocal DNSCache](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) solution, this solution has the advantage that it can be applied without restarting the kubelet or pod.
 Below are rules set by network-node-manager.

 ```
+$ kubectl -n kube-system get service kube-dns
+NAME       TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)                  AGE
+kube-dns   ClusterIP   10.96.0.10   <none>        53/UDP,53/TCP,9153/TCP   29m

+$ kubectl get nodes worker -o jsonpath='{.spec.podCIDRs}'
+["10.244.1.0/24"]

 $ iptables -t raw -nvL
 ...
 Chain PREROUTING (policy ACCEPT 9 packets, 643 bytes)